ome/bioformats/components/native/bf-cpp/readme.txt

 Regardless of your platform, you will need to check out the Jace source code:

-  svn co https://jace.svn.sourceforge.net/svnroot/jace/trunk /path/to/jace
+  svn co https://jace.svn.sourceforge.net/svnroot/jace/trunk /path/to/jace -r 6

 Where /path/to/jace is the desired location of your Jace source code checkout.
+The "-r 6" flag retrieves revision 6, which is the most recent known-to-work revision.

 The above command assumes you have the svn command line tool for Subversion installed.
-It should also work fine to plug in the above URL to any graphical Subversion client (e.g., TortoiseSVN).
+It should also work fine to plug in the above information to any graphical Subversion client (e.g., TortoiseSVN).

 INSTALLING COMPILE-TIME DEPENDENCIES -- LINUX